Trindaz/EFZP/README.md

-# email-parser
+# EFZP
 Parse an email to get properties like salutation, body, signature, reply.
+These properties are like "zones" in an email, thus the name Email Functional Zone Parser.

 Input: